-- The scan tool should be operated by qualified personnel only. - Use the scan tool only as described in the user's manual.
+The scan tool should be operated by qualified personnel only.

 - Do not operate the scan tool with damaged cables. - Do not operate the scan tool if it has been dropped or damaged, until examined by a qualified service representative.

 Operation of the scan tool by anyone other than qualified personnel may result in injury.